 - Communications Person of the Year

-PUBLIC SAFETY CIVILIAN PARTNERSHIP AWARD
+PUBLIC SAFETY CIVILIAN PARTNERSHIP AWARD (awarded as necessary)

 This honor is awarded to a civilian who has provided valuable or courageous assistance to members of the department of public safety in an emergency situation.
 This may be awarded to a citizen whose assistance to the public safety officials was given without regard to personal welfare and had a positive bearing on the outcome of an incident while contributing to the furtherance of law enforcement in the community.
 Examples: cases where a criminal is detained until the arrival of police, and in cases where a citizen takes prompt and alert action to help someone else who is in danger without regard to their own safety.

-The Public Safety Leadership Award is awarded to an individual who has excelled in community-oriented engagement and activities that are collaborative, cooperative and proactive at the command staff level.
-This award highlights the importance of maintaining an environment where safety, security and cooperation are essential to the successful mission of Gwinnett County and surrounding communities.
+The Public Safety Leadership Award is awarded to an individual who has excelled in community-oriented engagement and activities that are collaborative, cooperative, and proactive at the command staff level.
+This award highlights the importance of maintaining an environment where safety, security, and cooperation are essential to the successful mission of the Gwinnett County and surrounding communities.
 Awarded to individuals who demonstrate actions which create or support safety of community members.
-Through their leadership, the nominee established a sustainable program or cultivated and/or enhanced relationships that encouraged the collaborations of two or more groups to create an identifiable impact on public safety.
+Through their leadership, nominee established a sustainable program or cultivated and/or enhanced relationships that encouraged the collaborations of two or more groups to create an identifiable impact on public safety.